uw-dims/dims-devguide/docs/source/communication.rst

    email to each member of a meeting.
 #.
 Click the link in the email, and a new window will open for the Hangout
    session.
 #.
-If whomever starts the Hangout session knows your email and adds your to the
+If whomever starts the Hangout session knows your email and adds you to the
    call, a box will pop up in the bottom right hand of your Gmail window.
 The top of this box will be highlighted green.
 #.
 Click the part that says you've been invited to a Hangouts video chat.